Children's Readings

 First Reading: Amos 7:12-15

-That night, Amos fell into heavy sleep.
+That night, Amos fell into a heavy sleep.
 He dreamed about the things he heard.
-The suffering of the people who had the little they grew taken away from them.
+The people suffered when the little they grew was taken away from them.
 How the people starved while the land owners partied.
 It was too much for Amos to bear.
 Then, he felt a feeling of peace that could only come from God.
 And he knew what he had to do.
 He left his sheep and went north to preach to the king and the land owners at the temple in the north.

 Night and day, Amos preached in the temple.
 But no one would listen finally, a priest complained: